 Given the title, this is one of the aforementioned few obvious choices for a 4th of July movie.
 It goes beyond patriotism though, as it focuses more on the entire human race banding together to achieve a common goal.
 Proving that, no matter where you’re from, we’re not all that different.

 There are plenty of other movies that are perfect for July 4.
-Stories of horror, heartbreak, heroes and triumph alike can all fit perfectly with patriotic holiday.
+Stories of horror, heartbreak, heroes, and triumph alike can all fit perfectly with the patriotic holiday.